 Jones Day has been thrust into the limelight lately thanks to its famous client, Donald Trump.
 A host of the firm’s lawyers are serving in the controversial US president’s administration.
 With a reputation for valuing secrecy — Jones Day doesn’t even disclose its financial results — the publicity is a new experience for the Ohio-based global outfit.

 As you have probably gathered by now, Jones Day is a fairly intense place, which means hours at the longer end of the City law spectrum.
 Supervisors apparently “leave it up to you which hours you use to get the work done, but it can be quite punishing at times”.
-According to this year’s Legal Cheek Survey, the average arrive in the office time is 9pm and the average leave the office time 8:48pm – not far off a 12 hour day.
-But the newly qualified pay is £100,000, so swings and roundabouts…
+But the newly qualified pay is £105,000, so swings and roundabouts…

 Jones also does respectably for international opportunities — despite offering relatively few trainee secondments.
 This is largely down to the week-long ‘New Lawyers’ training academy in Washington DC that Jones Day puts all its rookies through.
 Client secondments are rare.
 An insider tells us that “this is because people often get poached, but in my view this is short-sighted.”

-The perks are good.
+The perks are quite good.
 The stand out freebie is the on-site gym, which “makes it easier to get some exercise during the week”.
 The canteen is also well-regarded, with “breakfast and lunches always of a high standard and the cafe staff are always friendly”.
-Lately it has apparently been doing steaks cooked to order for dinner.
-Meanwhile, the social life is positively bouncing; firm socials are apparently “always well-attended”.
-However, one trainee notes that “it’s not quite as wild as Legal Cheek readers might want to believe.”
+Lately it has apparently been doing steaks cooked to order for dinner, while a £15 Deliveroo allowance and taxi home keeps trainees working beyond 9pm buzzing.
+The social life is decent, but trainees “have had to miss events due to deadlines”; firm socials are “always well-attended”.
+Apparently the firm is “moving away from the boozy past and it’s great”.